-jConnect version 4.1 and later include the package com.sybase.jdbcx, which contains all of the Sybase extensions to JDBC.
-In versions of jConnect earlier than 4.1, these extensions were available in the com.sybase.jdbc and com.sybase.utils packages.
+jConnect version 4.1 and later include the package com.sybase.jdbcx that contains all of the Sybase extensions to JDBC.
+In versions of jConnect previous to 4.1, these extensions were available in the com.sybase.jdbc and com.sybase.utils packages.